Is Solar Still Worth It With NEM 3.0 in California? 5 Ways To Maximize Your Savings

 - Why home solar is still worth it in NEM 3.0

 - 5 ways to maximize the savings of a NEM 3.0 solar system

-There’s no doubt that NEM 3.0 was a step in the wrong direction for residential solar savings, but there are two very important things to keep in mind:
+There’s no doubt that NEM 3.0 is a big change for the California solar industry, but there are two very important things to keep in mind: